 Though small in size, the City of Bloomington provides an ideal setting for the program.
 The city's thriving arts community includes more than 150 arts organizations as well as the internationally acclaimed Lotus World Music and Arts Festival.
-On the IU Bloomington campus, the School of Music presents more than 1,000 concerts and events each year, and a new production opens almost every other week on one of the two stages in the Department of Theatre and Drama.
-Other cultural organizations on campus include the IU Auditorium, which offers touring Broadway productions; the IU Art Museum, one of the nation's finest university art museums; the Mathers Museum of World Cultures; the African American Arts Institute; the Archives of Traditional Music; and the Lilly Library of rare books and manuscripts.
+On the IU Bloomington campus, the Jacobs School of Music presents more than 1,000 concerts and events each year, and a new production opens almost every other week on one of the two stages in the Department of Theatre, Drama & Contemporary Dance.
+Other cultural organizations on campus include the IU Auditorium, which offers touring Broadway productions; the Eskenazi Museum of Art, one of the nation's finest university art museums; the Mathers Museum of World Cultures: the African American Arts Institute; the IU Cinema; and the Lilly Library of rare books and manuscripts.